 Yes, Orion can split requests at configurable cache line boundaries.

 The number of ports in any agent can be specified at configuration time in NocStudio (NetSpeed’s SoC Architecture Synthesis platform).
 Each port can be configured to accept requests from different address ranges.

 NetSpeed Orion is a heterogeneous NoC where each of the FIFO is sized based on your bandwidth requirements.
 On top of this, a user can individually configure FIFO depths on a per-link basis.

 Yes, Orion supports partial implementation of AMBA protocol.

-End-to-end QoS means describing SoC level traffic QoS requirements to NetSpeed NocStudio (NetSpeed’s SoC Architecture Synthesis Platform).
-NetSpeed NocStudio will translate the requirements and construct a NoC IP that meets SoC level requirements in an algorithmic, robust and efficient manner.
+End-to-end QoS begins with describing SoC level traffic QoS requirements to NetSpeed NocStudio (NetSpeed’s SoC Architecture Synthesis Platform).
+NocStudio will then translate the requirements and construct a NoC IP that meets SoC level requirements in an algorithmic, robust and efficient manner.

 Orion supports 4-bit ID for Amba QoS as defined in the protocol.